-Mkhambathini 2020/2021 IDP has been reviewed in identifying our greatest challenges and indicate the best solutions and plans in addressing them and also taking cognizance of the Covid-19 regulations and measures.
-The Municipality's IDP is becoming richer with information to ensure that the readers fully understand who we are as Mkhambathini Local Municipality.
+Mkhambathini 2020/2021 IDP has been reviewed in identifying our greatest challenges and indicate the best solutions and plans in addressing them.
+The Municipality's IDP is becoming richer with information to ensure that the readers fully understand who we are.

-The Community has been consulted during the Public Participation Izimbizo meeting which were held May 2019 and consulted again in May 2020 through social media platforms due to COVID19 restrictions on gatherings.
-Several issues were raised those that impact more in their livelihood of the Municipality i.e. Housing, Water, Access roads and Electricity provisions.
+The Community has been consulted during the Public Participation Izimbizo meeting which were held May 2019 and will also be consulted in May 2020.
+Several issues were raised those that impact more in their livelihood i.e. Housing, Water, Access roads and Electricity provisions.

-The Municipality is in continuous engagement with UMgungundlovu District Municipality, Department of Transport, Department of Co-operative Governance and Traditional Affairs and Department of Human Settlements and various other entites into finding ways of addressing our backlogs and challenges that we are facing in ensuring efficient and effective service delivery for all.
-The Municipality through its ward committee structures has conducted its own research in terms of Electricity Backlogs and the Electricity Master Plan has been developed by the municipality and the document has been communicated with ESKOM and Department of Energy with an aim to haste up the delivery of electricity provision.
+The Municipality is in continuous engagement with UMgungundlovu District Municipality, Department of Transport, Department of Co-operative Governance and Traditional Affairs and Department of Human Settlements in finding ways of addressing our backlogs and challenges that we are facing in ensuring speedy delivery of these needs.
+The Municipality through its ward committee structures has conducted its own research in terms of Electricity Backlogs and the Electricity Master Plan has been developed by the municipality and the document has been communicated with ESKOM and Department of Energy with an aim to speed up the delivery of electricity provision.

-Furthermore, the IDP participation allowed a platform for the community to contribute towards the drafting of the IDP of Mkhambathini Local Muncipality.
-It was further agreed that those infrastructures which require more funding than allocated be showcased to external patrons with the aim to minimize needs relating to social facilities i.e sports centres and childcare centres.
+Furthermore, the IDP participation allowed a platform for the community to contribute towards the drafting of the IDP.
+It was further agreed that that those infrastructures which require more funding than allocated be showcased to external donors with and aim to minimize needs relating to social facilities i.e sports centres and child carecentres.

-The Municipality is committing itself in ensuring that the implementation programmes and projects are aligned to the Service Delivery and Budget Implementation Plan (SDBIP) and aligned to the DDM.
+The Municipality is committing itself in ensuring that the implementation programmes and projects are aligned to the Service Delivery and Budget Implementation Plan (SDBIP).
 I would like to convey my gratitude to the Mkhambathini Community, management and staff and my fellow councillors for meaningful contribution which will ensure speedy delivery ofservices.